The Daily Chronicle

 His prowess at financial manipulation did not end with making a supranormal profit.
 He also retained control of the paper‘s editorial policy without bearing any risk from its liabilities.
 The sale agreement contained a clause pledging the paper to follow “Progressive Liberal” policies, eschewing both reactionary and communist-leaning doctrines.
 Should it fail to do so, Lloyd George had a right of pre-emption for ten years after the sale.

-In fact, his political control of editorial policy, though watchful, had been “remote, invisible and little-comprehended to those who handled the copy” according to Guy Schofield in The Men that Carry the News (Cranford Press, 1974).
+In fact, his political control of editorial policy, though watchful, had been “remote, nvisible and little-comprehended to those who handled the copy” according to Guy Schofield in The Men that Carry the News (Cranford Press, 1974).

 If, as some reports say, the agreement also guaranteed shareholders a 10% dividend—a wholly unrealistic return on capital in the volatile newspaper business—ruin was on its way regardless of the impending financial crisis.
 The owners in the years 1927-30 had little or no experience of running a newspaper.